James

 A noted preparer of choruses, Bagwell prepared The Concert Chorale of New York for performances of Bernstein’s Kaddish Symphony for the New York Philharmonic and Brahms’s Ein Deutsches Requiem for Jaap Van Zweden’s inaugural season as the Philharmonic’s music director in 2019; this was followed in 2020 when he prepared Mozart’s C-minor Mass for the Philharmonic.
 Beginning in 2005, he regularly collaborated with the Mostly Mozart Festival with several performances broadcast nationally on Live from Lincoln Center.
 In 2018 and 2019, he prepared performances for the Los Angeles Philharmonic, and several concerts for Mostly Mozart, including Bernstein’s Mass—all in David Geffen Hall at Lincoln Center.
 As chorus master for The American Symphony Orchestra, he received accolades for his work on Luigi Nono’s Intolleranza at Carnegie Hall.

 Bagwell has trained choruses for other American and international orchestras, including the Boston Symphony Orchestra, San Francisco Symphony, NHK Symphony (Japan), St. Petersburg Symphony, Budapest Festival Orchestra, Cincinnati Pops Orchestra, and Indianapolis Symphony Orchestra.
 He has worked with such noted conductors as Gustavo Dudamel, Charles Dutoit, Andris Nelsons, Alan Gilbert, Gianandrea Noseda, Valery Gergiev, Yannik Nézet-Séguin, Zubin Mehta, Riccardo Muti, Lorin Maazel, Esa-Pekka Salonen, Michael Tilson Thomas, Louis Langrée, Leonard Slatkin, Leon Botstein, Ivan Fischer, Vladimir Ashkenazy, Raymond Leppard, James Conlon, Jesús López-Cobos, Erich Kunzel, Leon Fleischer, and Robert Shaw.
 Since 2003 he has been director of choruses for the Bard Music Festival, conducting and preparing choral works during the summer festival at The Richard B. Fisher Center for the Performing Arts at Bard College.
+Upcoming collaborations include preparing the Bard Festival Chorale for a performance of Bernstein’s Kaddish Symphony with The Orchestra of St. Luke’s at Carnegie Hall.

 In 2015 Bagwell was named associate conductor of The Orchestra Now (TON), and in 2009 he was appointed principal guest conductor of the American Symphony Orchestra.
 He has led both ensembles in concerts at Carnegie Hall and Lincoln Center.